Ron Dermer: Iran nuclear deal

-Upon leaving his post as ambassador, Dermer stated that despite all the controversy, Netanyahu’s speech to Congress was the “proudest moment” of his tenure in Washington.
+Upon leaving his post as ambassador, Dermer stated Netanyahu's speech to Congress was the “proudest moment” of his tenure in Washington.
 In an interview, Dermer explained: “That speech was the proudest moment I had as ambassador because the job of an Israeli prime minister is to speak out on matters that affect the security and national survival of his country.
 A prime minister who wouldn’t answer an invitation to speak before the American Congress and public on such an issue would not be worthy of sitting five minutes in his chair.”
-He also went on to discuss how Netanyahu’s speech to Congress paved the way for the historic Abraham Accords.
+He also went on to discuss how Netanyahu's speech to Congress paved the way for the historic Abraham Accords.